DimitriPalmer22/Relapse-Code-Documentation/_temp/02-02 UI Scenes Rework.md

 ### New Checkpoint System
 Basically, this system uses 2 types of colliders:
-- Checkpoint colliders: When the player touches these, the script automatically stores the most recent checkpoint the player reached
+- Checkpoint colliders: When the player touches these, the script automatically stores the most recent checkpoint the player reached.
+- Reset colliders: When the player touches these, the script will reset the player's position to the *most recent* checkpoint they crossed.
+This way, the designers can just put big ass teleporter